 Bassey Offiong, a senior majoring in chemical engineering at Western Michigan University, died March 28, just weeks before he was set to graduate.
 He was only 25 and had no known prior health issues, according to Detroit’s WXYZ reports.

 Reports say Offiong had been refused tests many times while living off-campus in the Kalamazoo area despite having the COVID-19 symptoms, including shortness of breath, fatigue and a fever, his sister told the Detroit News.

-Russell was a Pennsylvania native and graduate of Geneva College and received his master of divinity degree from Reformed Presbyterian Theological Seminary, acording to the Daily Memphian.
+Tim Russell was a Pennsylvania native and graduate of Geneva College and received his master of divinity degree from Reformed Presbyterian Theological Seminary, acording to the Daily Memphian.

 He once served as Geneva College’s financial aid director, college chaplain and church relations director, the newspaper reported.

-Russell previously served as the Second Presbyterian’s assistant pastor of middle adults.
+Russell previously served as Second Presbyterian’s assistant pastor of middle adults.
 He was also president of Memphis Center for Urban Theological Studies and spent 2009 until 2012 as the headmaster of Westminster Academy – a classical Christian school in East Memphis.

-Accoirding to the Daily Memphian, Russell also served as the head of Lexington Christian Academy – a college preparatory school in the Boston area.
+According to the Daily Memphian, Russell also served as the head of Lexington Christian Academy – a college preparatory school in the Boston area.